 Chemical Engineering 263

-Problem-Solving Techniques for Chemical Engineers T/Th 9-11 am, 413 CB
+Problem Solving with Programming for Engineers T/Th 9-11 am, 413 CB

 Welcome to ChE263 which teaches computer skills useful to engineers and scientists.
-It covers Mathcad, a computer program for doing all types of math, both numerically and symbolically; Excel, a spreadsheet program; and Visual Basic Application, a programming language to automate Microsoft Office applications.
+It covers MATLAB, Python, Mathcad, computer programs for doing all types of math, both numerically and symbolically; Excel, a spreadsheet program; and Visual Basic Application, a programming language to automate Microsoft Office applications.
 The course is required of Chemical Engineering majors.
 Students from other departments are welcome.

 John D. Hedengren Office: 801-422-2590, 350R CB Cell: 801-477-7341 Contact: john.hedengren [at] byu.edu